cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 * Encoding efficiency (number of bytes needed), possibly processing efficiency (CPU used in processing)
-* Preferred Serialization, Common Deterministic Encoding Profile (CDE,
+* Preferred Serialization, Common Deterministic Encoding (CDE,
   {{-cde}}, see also {{-det}} for more background discussion)
 * Use by applications
 * Interoperability considerations, potential "dark corners"